 Introduction

-I took the above photograph, on Tuesday, when I started writing this article.
-The painting hangs, proudly, in our dining room.
+I took the above photograph on Tuesday, when I started writing this article.
+The painting hangs proudly in our dining room.
 I look at it several times every day.
 This article's initial conclusion will explain the story behind that painting.

-Please pause a moment, before reading further, to read “My Mother's Birthday, 1/21/2021, at Age 91 (published 1-24-2021).”
-Please also read the December 2022 comments to that article.
-That article sets the background for this article.
+Please pause a moment before reading further to read My Mother's Birthday, 1/21/2021, at Age 91 (published 1-24-2021).
+Also, please read the December 2022 comments to that article.
+That article sets the background for this entry.

 This article is in memory of my second, or adoptive, mother, Ozella McTigue Scott.
-My adoptive sister and I both call her mother.
+My adoptive sister and I both call her Mother.
 The 1/24/2021 article, cited above, includes:

 My Mother, Ozella Scott, is also the finest Christian example that I have ever known.
 (I can have two, my Mom and my Mother.
 They are equally the finest!)

-Ozella McTigue Scott (1/21/1930 - 4/26/2023)
+Ozella McTigue Scott (1/21/1930--4/26/2023)

-The summer trip to Missouri is still planned.
+A summer trip to Missouri is still planned.
 The next visit with my Mother will be everlasting.

 Homeward Bound!

-On Wednesday, April the 26th, my Mother was able to walk and jump like she did in her younger days.
+On Wednesday, April 26th, my Mother was able to walk and jump like she did in her younger days.
 Her memory regained its brilliant clarity.
 She was perfect.
 Her hair didn't need to change from gray to black, since she never had gray hair.
 Of course, her Irish eyes didn't need to change.
 They continue to smile, as they always did, reflecting the sweet and everlasting soul behind them.

 The Arrangements